 - Slice your zucchini into 1/8-inch rounds, using a mandoline, food processor or paring knife.
 Place your zucchini slices into a large mixing bowl.

-- Using paper towels, pat your zucchini slices and gently squeeze them to absorb excess moisture.
-(This will prevent a soggy casserole.)
+Using paper towels, pat your zucchini slices and gently squeeze them to absorb excess moisture.
+(This is key to prevent a soggy casserole.)

 - Peel and finely chop your onion and add it to your bowl.